 Hello, I live in Bend and have a south-facing back yard that really heats up in the sun.
 I'd like to plant a tree that will provide a canopy of shade and prefer deciduous for this purpose.
 Can you suggest one or more that will do well here?

 From Amy Jo Detweiler, Horticulture Faculty:

-The WaterWise plant guide has a shade tree section, see especially planting instructions on page four.
+The WaterWise gardening guide has a shade tree section.

 One of the best types of shade trees include Norway Maples.
 There are several different cultivars some more widespread than others.
 The red maple and red maple hybrids can also be used.
 Schubert Chokecherry is another one you could consider.
 Red Oaks are also good shade trees for Central Oregon.

 From Susan Preston, Master Gardener: